Flinders University and Charles Darwin University Medicine

 Path 1: Direct Entry

 The medical double degree involves undertaking an initial Bachelor of Clinical Sciences degree and then students are able to directly progress to the Doctor of Medicine degree (subject, of course, to successful completion of the Bachelor of Clinical Sciences degree with a required grade point average).
 There are no prerequisite subjects for the Bachelor of Clinical Sciences degree and students may elect to undertake this degree in either Adelaide or Darwin.
 The differing minimum ATARs reflect this choice, with Darwin ATAR requirements historically slightly lower than Adelaide's.
+Note there is a discrepancy between information provided by Charles Darwin versus Flinders in terms of the ATAR requirements for Indigenous students.

 In addition to this path, Flinders University also offer a number of graduate entry options to the Doctor of Medicine degree: